Our lawyers have extensive experience in preparing Wills, estate plans and resolving estate disputes.

 Trusts of varying complexity can be established easily by our lawyers for trusts.
 They are always administered by a Trustee and regulated by the Trustee Act as well as the terms of the testamentary trust set out in the Will.
 Our estate lawyers can explain any terms and conditions.

 We have experience in preparing the following Inter Vivos Trusts that may be an integral part of an individual or couple’s estate plan:

 McQuarrie’s lawyers for trusts have the experience required to manage all your estate planning needs.
 From the complex to the relatively simple, our lawyers for trusts are able to construct an estate plan that serves your interests and, by extension, the interests of your family.
 Let us arrange power of attorney, committeeship and other protections that will ensure your wishes are carried out even if you are unable to communicate them.

-In addition to helping you plan estates, our estate litigation lawyers can help you resolve disputes.
+In addition to helping you plan estates, our estate and trust litigation lawyers can help you resolve disputes.
 Estate litigation is a specialized area of practice.
 It involves disputes among family members, friends and associates in the area of Wills, ownership of property, and caring for the elderly or those unable to care for themselves or manage their personal and financial affairs.
 Estate litigation issues are not limited to matters that arise after a person has died but may also involve issues that arise before someone’s death.

 Here is a list of some of the issues that can arise in estate and trust litigation:

 At times, people in close relationships, and family members in particular, will enter into financial and non-financial arrangements to facilitate transactions, such as the purchase of assets.
 Often, the terms of their arrangements may be unclear and conflicts as to ownership rights may arise.
 You may have a right to a claim in unjust enrichment, and our estate litigation lawyers can help you enforce it.
 In British Columbia, a court may impose a constructive or remedial trust as a remedy in these types of situations.